 As frustrating as passwords can be, make sure your organization’s passwords are being protected!
 Teach employees not to leave their passwords out on desks.
 Strongly discourage the use of shared accounts and passwords.
 Don’t use the same password for more than a few months.
 Sometimes it can take years for weak passwords to cause big problems for companies.
 But once the problem arises, there’s no putting the toothpaste back in the tube.

-To learn how WingSwept’s cybersecurity services can bring a new level of data security to your company, call us at 919-460-7011 or email us at Team_WingSwept@WingSwept.com.
+To learn how WingSwept’s cybersecurity services can bring a new level of sensitive data storage to your company, call us at 919-460-7011 or email us at Team_WingSwept@WingSwept.com.